benabraham/bs4-nodejs-static/README.md

 1. Install surge client `npm install --global surge`.
 1. Run `surge` manually once in `/dist`: you will create an account with surge.sh.
 1. Set your own domain in `gulpfile.js` (replace `https://my-first-website.surge.sh`).
-1. From now on run `gulp deploy` whenever you want to publish a new version.
+1. From now on run `npm run deploy` whenever you want to publish a new version.

 If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.